-The \pd{} relevances, \Cref{eq:defmclas}, can be approximated by sampling from the respective conditional distributions, i.e.\
+The \pd{} relevances, \Cref{eq:defmclas}, can be approximated by sampling from the respective conditional distributions, i.e.,

-for a potentially multidimensional $y$.
+for a potentially multidimensional $Y$.
 As discussed in the main text, there are many perturbation-based attribution methods that can be understood as single sample ($N=1$) approximations of \pd{}.
-In \Cref{app-fig:dependence_N_imputation} we show that a general trend is easily recovered with few samples but more samples are needed for high fidelity attributions.
+In \Cref{app-fig:dependence_N_imputation} we show that a general trend is easily recovered with few samples, but more samples are needed for high fidelity attributions.
 Importantly, suppressed interaction signals are immediately visible via measuring the joint effect of features.
 In contrast to other attribution methods, \pd{} offers meaningful error bars without any additional overhead via bootstrapping.
 This is particular important to balance the trade-off between statistical accuracy and computational costs.

 Turning to the interaction relevance, \Cref{eq:rel_sum}.
-Here, we first consider a regression setting, for which we can rewrite the the joint effect in a numerically more convenient form, i.e.
+Here, we first consider a regression setting, for which we can rewrite the joint effect in a numerically more convenient form, i.e.,

-This identity allows to reuse imputations for every $m$-value evaluation and consequently, reduces numerical noise significantly.
+This identity allows reusing imputations for every $m$-value evaluation and consequently, reduces numerical noise significantly.

 We now turn to a classification setting.
 Here, we are bound to explicitly intervene on feature $Y$ and $Z$ and break their dependence.
-In \Cref{sec:classification} we propose to sample from the joint distribution, e.g. $Y, Z\sim q(Y,Z|x)$, for all centered $m$-values in \Cref{eq:rel_sum}.
-For the main effects, one discards the redundatnt features $Y$ or $Z$.
-For the joint effect, one intervenes and shuffles, e.g. $Z$, and thereby samples from the distribution $q(Y|x)q(Z|x)$.
+In \Cref{sec:classification} we propose to sample from the joint distribution, e.g., $Y, Z\sim q(Y,Z|x)$, for all centered $m$-values in \Cref{eq:rel_sum}.
+For the main effects, one discards the redundant features $Y$ or $Z$.
+For the joint effect, one intervenes and shuffles $Y$ and $Z$.
+Thereby, one samples from the distribution $q(Y|x)q(Z|x)$.